After Weight Loss Surgery Overview

 - “Bat wings” or sagging skin underneath the upper arms

-- Sagging skin and excess fat on the thigh and upper leg region
+- Sagging skin and excess fat on the thighs and upper leg region

 Many surgeons recommend a combination of procedures for a tighter, more youthful appearance.
 Doctors do this to increase the chances of seeing optimal results for many years to come.
-A few possible combinations of how surgeons combine surgeries may comprise of an upper body lift, which addresses the arms, breasts, neck and abdomen, or a lower body lift, which addresses the abdomen, buttock, hips and thighs.
+A few possible combinations of how surgeons combine surgeries may comprise of an upper body lift, which addresses the arms, breasts, and back, or a lower body lift, which addresses the abdomen, buttock, and hips.
+Dr. Williams will design the appropriate procedure combinations to optimize your results and safety.

-After weight loss surgery is a serious procedure taking around 4-7 hours on average to complete, although the number varies widely due to the patients unique needs and goals.
-It is performed under general anesthesia and usually requires an overnight stay in the hospital.
+After weight loss surgery is a serious procedure taking between 6-8 hours on average to complete, although the number varies widely due to the procedures being performed.
+Surgeries are performed under general anesthesia and usually requires an overnight stay in the hospital or after care center.
 Scarring is an inevitable part of this surgery, but our talented surgeon uses the latest scar treatment methods to help minimize this as much as possible.
 For many individuals, after weight loss surgery provides results that are so positive, they are life transforming.

 Plan Your Procedure